The Eye - Planetarium Programs

 SIGHT + SOUND Series

-The SIGHT + SOUND Series @ the Eye is a multimodal, immersive experience held 1-2 times per month.
+The SIGHT + SOUND Series @ the Eye is a multimodal, immersive experience held monthly.
 Special event tickets are available in advance online and on-site.

 Join us at the space where sight and sound fuse, forging immersive sensory experiences.
 SIGHT + SOUND exposes the science of perception as it’s happening–as light waves become vision, sound waves vibrate into sensation, and reality is shaped by the mind’s interpretation.